thirdweb-dev/engine/.github/aws_kms_how_to.md

 Once you create the key above, you can use `/wallet/add` and send details on the end-point to create the wallet

+### Set up Web3-API with AWS KMS

+Create a `.env` file in the root directory of the project and add the below details.

 ```
 # Required for AWS Auth
 AWS_ACCESS_KEY_ID=<aws_access_key_id>